fees & faqs

 Do I need written approval from my primary care physician in order for out-of-network mental health services to be covered?

-Would my plan reimburse for out-of-network sessions performed by an associate?
+Would my plan reimburse for out-of-network sessions performed by an associate or an intern?

 Does insurance cover couples therapy?